 In this project, we analyze several forest habitat types across South Tyrol.
 At all forest sites studied by the long-term project Biodiversity Monitoring South Tyrol, we collect information in a standardized way: qualitative attributes related to cover, forest category and management aspects, and quantitative characters such as the structure and composition of the tree species present, as well as dead wood, dendromicrohabitats – morphological characteristics of trees that constitute habitats for many species – and the biodiversity that inhabits them.
 This special project within the BMS framework aims at quantifying the capacity of forest stands to accommodate species-specific diversity and how to foster it through active and sustainable management, thereby increasing their resilience to global change.

 For each site, forest parameters are collected following the guidelines of the Italian National Forest Inventory.
 At all selected sites we also apply the standard programs of the Biodiversity Monitoring South Tyrol.
 The main results of this project are a standardized protocol for monitoring forest sites and an up-to-date picture of sites that are representative of South Tyrol forest ecosystems in terms of species composition, structural characteristics, health status, and degree of management.
+Since 2022 we also monitor forest and canopy structures using digital canopy photography.
 The forest survey data combined with the Biodiversity Monitoring data will be integrated into a standardized multitaxon data platform for European forests within the COST Action Bottoms-UP.
 This European cooperation project foresees (1) the creation of a continental database on forest biodiversity, (2) the elaboration of sustainable management indicators and (3) the drafting of management guidelines to be applied mainly in forest certification and protected areas.
 The results will be achieved on a European scale and our special project contributes to the inclusion of Alpine forests among European forest ecosystems.

 The Biodiversity Monitoring South Tyrol was launched on the initiative of the government of the Autonomous Province of Bolzano-Südtirol and is conducted by the Institute for Alpine Environment of Eurac Research.
 This special project is financed under the BMS initiative in cooperation with the COST Action Bottoms-UP and the REINFORCE project.
 We also thank the Forest Planning Office of the Autonomous Province of South Tyrol.